dmbarbour/Sirea/README.md

 * the `(x :&: y)` asynchronous products clarify data dependencies.
 This makes it easier for developers to judge where introducing parrallelism is advantageous.
 Very little parallelism will be wasted.
 * the concrete signal type `(S p a)` (implemented by `Sig a`) provides a clean separation between the spatial and temporal aspects of data.
 It is easy, in Sirea, to specify that the spatial computations occur in parallel while the temporal "spine" of the signal is left to incremental, sequential processing.
-* the use of signal updates with explicit stability (`SigUp`) supports speculative evaluation and optimistic concurrency, similar to lightweight time warp protocols.
+* the use of signal updates with explicit stability supports speculative evaluation and optimistic concurrency, similar to lightweight time warp protocols.
 (Parallelism via optimistic concurrency is really trading efficiency for latency and robustness, but is a very nice way to use that extra CPU.)
 * use of `bcross` models distributed behaviors, potentially multi-processor systems, which are inherently parallel.
 * state resources are explicit and external to RDP, and persistent; there is no risk of lazy, parallel folds becoming space leaks.